Compilation of State and Federal Privacy Laws

 The book is "strongly recommended for all public libraries and law school libraries" by LIBRARY JOURNAL

 The electronic edition shows new additions to this reference book in red.

 WANT A FREE ELECTRONIC COPY?

 Use the order form below to order a one-year newsletter subscription at $65 and write "FREE SL" on your order before you send it.

-The book describes scores of new laws on "security-breach notifications" (more than 40 of them), "credit freezes," ID theft, use of credit reports in employment, use of social-media passwords by employers, Social Security numbers (more than two dozen laws), "pretexting" to get telephone-calling records, and new state laws regulating automobile data recorders, radio frequency identity technology (RFID), telephoto lens, and biometrics.
+The book describes scores of new laws on "security-breach notifications" (more than 40 of them), "credit freezes," ID theft, use of credit reports in employment, use of social-media passwords by employers, Social Security numbers (more than two dozen laws), "pretexting" to get telephone-calling records, and new state laws regulating drones and automobile data recorders, radio frequency identity technology (RFID), telephoto lens, and biometrics.

 A prime non-fiction seller on amazon.comcenter>